dacho68/Angular-CLI-In-Azure/README.md

-# Setup Angular CLI with Git
+# Setup Angular CLI with Git on Azure

 ## Create Angular 2 with  CLI